Kluvens/Computer-Science/Networking/network-layer.md

   - one datagram becomes several datagrams
   - reassembled only at final destination
   - IP header bits used to identify, order related fragments
+- fragment can be fragmented
+- fragmentation increases the total number of bits to be transmitted for a given datagram
+- if one of the fragments are corrupted, then all the fragments are discarded and requests for retransmission

 IPv4 fragmentation procedure:
 - fragmentation